 This regulation provides that maritime industry participants may also provide revised plans to the Director-General for approval on their own initiative.
 Where the participant wishes to revise the plan, the approval process as described in regulations 48 and 49 applies.
-The revised plan, once approved, replaces any other plan for the participant in force at that time.

-Regulation 52 Director-General may direct participants to revise maritime security plans direction to revise the plan must include a specified time period within which the participant must give the Director-General the revised plan.
+The revised plan, once approved, replaces any other plan for the participant in direction to revise the plan must include a specified time period within which the participant must give the Director-General the revised plan.
 If the participant does not give the Director-General the revised plan within the specified time period, or within any further period allowed by the Director-General, the Director-General must cancel the approval of the plan in writing.
-This provision reflects the need to have security plans remain current and responsive to the security environment during the life of the plan.
+This provision reflects the need to have security plans remain current and responsive to the security environment during he life of the plan.